andreaceccanti/iam-website/content/en/docs/reference/configuration/scim-response/_index.md

 ### Managed groups

-In order to include the list of user's managed groups into the SCIM response, one should set the following property (default is false):
+In order to include the list of user-managed groups into the SCIM response, one should set the following property (default is false):

 ```yaml